filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

   # type: string
   #ListenAddress = "0.0.0.0:12310"

+  # DelegateTLS allows the server to delegate TLS to a reverse proxy.
+When enabled the listen address will serve
+  # HTTP and the reverse proxy will handle TLS termination.
+  #
+  # type: bool
+  #DelegateTLS = false

   # ReadTimeout is the maximum duration for reading the entire or next request, including body, from the client.
   #
   # type: time.Duration